 #5 Your Bedroom Environment

-A favourable bedroom environment encourages a night of good quality sleep.
+A favorable bedroom environment encourages a night of good quality sleep.
 It includes various parameters such as room temperature, lighting, bedroom partner among many others.

 - Monitor the temperature of your room in such a way that it is neither too sweltering nor too chilly to wake you up in the middle of the night.
 Adjust the air conditioning of the room accordingly.
 Alternatively, you can also wear fuzzy socks and use a cozy blanket to keep yourself warm during winters or set up a portable fan next to your bed in the summer months.